Silicon Valley (TV series): Critical response

-The second season received critical acclaim.
-On Metacritic, the season has a score of 86 out of 100 based on nine reviews.
-On Rotten Tomatoes, the season holds a 96% approval rating with an average rating of 8.51 out of 10 based on 23 reviews.
+On Metacritic, the second season has a score of 86 out of 100 based on nine reviews.
+On Rotten Tomatoes, the season holds a 96% approval rating with an average rating of 8.5 out of 10 based on 23 reviews.
 The site's consensus reads, "Silicon Valley re-ups its comedy quotient with an episode that smooths out the rough edges left behind by the loss of a beloved cast member."

-The third season also received critical acclaim.
-On Rotten Tomatoes, the season has a 100% approval rating with an average rating of 8.78 out of 10 based on 24 reviews.
+On Rotten Tomatoes, the third season has a 100% approval rating with an average rating of 8.8 out of 10 based on 24 reviews.
 The site's consensus reads, "Silicon Valley's satirical take on the follies of the tech industry is sharper than ever in this very funny third season."
-On Metacritic, the season has a score of 90 out of 100 based on 15 reviews, indicating "universal acclaim".
+On Metacritic, the season has a score of 90 out of 100 based on 15 reviews.

 The series continued to receive critical acclaim in its fourth season.
-On Rotten Tomatoes, the season's approval rating is 94%, with an average rating of 7.64 out of 10 based on 34 reviews.
+On Rotten Tomatoes, the season's approval rating is 94%, with an average rating of 7.6 out of 10 based on 36 reviews.
 The site's consensus reads, "Silicon Valley's fourth season advances the veteran comedy's overall arc while adding enough new wrinkles – and delivering more than enough laughs – to stay fresh."
-On Metacritic, the season has a score of 85 out of 100 based on 10 reviews, indicating "universal acclaim".
+On Metacritic, the season has a score of 85 out of 100 based on 10 reviews.

-The fifth season received generally positive reviews from critics.
-On Rotten Tomatoes, the season's approval rating dipped to 89%, with an average rating of 7.25 out of 10 based on 28 reviews.
+The fifth season received generally positive reviews.
+On Rotten Tomatoes, the season's approval rating dipped to 89%, with an average rating of 7.3 out of 10 based on 28 reviews.
 The site's consensus reads, "Five seasons in, Silicon Valley finds a new way to up the ante with tighter, less predictable plots, while still maintaining its clever brand of comedic commentary."
-On Metacritic, the season has a score of 73 out of 100 based on 5 reviews.
+On Metacritic, the season has a score of 73 out of 100 based on five reviews.

-The sixth and final season received very positive reviews from critics.
+The sixth and final season received very positive reviews.
 On Rotten Tomatoes, the season's approval is 94%, with an average rating of 7 out of 10 based on 18 reviews.
 The site's consensus reads, "Though the strangeness of reality threatens to one-up it, Silicon Valley's final season is funny, fearless, and still playing by its own rules to the very end."
-On Metacritic, the season has a score of 78 out of 100 based on 4 reviews.
+On Metacritic, the season has a score of 78 out of 100 based on four reviews.